-When Redis is used as a cache, sometimes it is handy to let it automatically evict old data as you add new one.
+When Redis is used as a cache, often it is handy to let it automatically evict old data as you add new one.
 This behavior is very well known in the community of developers, since it is the default behavior of the popular memcached system.

 LRU is actually only one of the supported eviction methods.
 This page covers

 maxmemory directive that is used in